brittpinder/ios-reference/swiftui/property-wrappers/State/README.md

 - Declare a `@State` property as private in the highest view in the view hierarchy that needs access to the value.
 Then share the state with any subviews that also need access, either directly for read-only access, or as a binding for read-write access.
 - If you pass a `@State` property to a subview, SwiftUI updates the subview any time the value changes in the container view.
 - `@State` is thread-safe and can be modified on non-main threads.
+- It's important to note that a `@State` property isn't the value itself - it's a means of reading and writing the value (a binding).

 <br/>